Online LL.M. Course Requirements

 The LL.M. degree in International Human Rights and Humanitarian Law requires 24 credit hours from the designated list of classes with a grade point average of 2.0 (C) or better.

 Students are required to take 12 credits in Specialized Courses in International Human Rights and Humanitarian Law online.
-Students need to complete 6 externship credits and 6 credits in independent studies.
+Students need to complete 6 externship credits or 6 credits in independent studies.

 Available Human Rights and Humanitarian Law online courses: